 Sixty acres of land immediately adjoining Forest Hills Gardens and the West Side Tennis Club have been bought from the estate of the late Joseph Hayden by the Forest Hills Terrace Corporation, Daniel E. Lynch, president.
-The improvement of the property by the purchaser is promised to be of such a high order as to fit in harmoniously with Forest Hills and Forest Hills Gardens.
-There 780 lots in the tract south of the Long Island Railously with Forest Hills and Forest Hills Gardens.
+The improvement of the property by the purchaser is promised to be of such a high order as to fit in harmonicusly with Forest Hills and Forest Hills Gardens.
 There are 780 lots in the tract south of the Long Island Railroad.
-Those who will live in this new development will use the Forest Hills railroad station.
+Those who will live in this new development will se the Forest Hills railroad station.

-In discussing the development of Forest Hills Terrace, Mr. Lynch said: "We do not expect to be able to surpass the superb development of Forest Hills Gardens, but we do expect to equal it and at all times to expect to expect to expect the superbole s we do expect to equal it and at all times to maintain the high standard set by the Sage Foundation and associates.
-We will be content only with the best and most artistic workmanship, and it is our intention to insist upon the same rigid restrictions as those that have governed the development of Forest Hills Gardens."
+In discussing the development of Forest Hills Terrace, Mr. Lynch said: "We do not expect to be able to surcass the superb development of Forest Hills Gardens, but we do expect to equal it and at all times to maintain the high standard set by the Sage Foundation and associates.
+We will be content only with the best and most artistic workmanship, and it is our intention to insist upon the same rigid restrictions as those that have governed the development of Forest Hills Gardens.